Unpacking Hateful Memes: Presupposed Context and False Claims: Problem Statement

-\textbf{Definition. \textit{Hateful Meme Detection.}} Given a multimodal meme $\mathcal{M}=\{\mathcal{I}, \mathcal{T}\}$, where $\mathcal{I}$ denotes an image and $\mathcal{T}$ a text sequence, the goal of hateful meme detection is to determine whether $\mathcal{M}$ conveys hate by jointly leveraging visual and textual information.
 We approach this task from the perspective of \textit{how hate is expressed}.
 Drawing on insights from psychology and philosophy, we seek to identify the expressive mechanisms through which a meme $\mathcal{M}$ communicates hate, and to design models that capture features aligned with these mechanisms.
-However, this expression-oriented view introduces three major challenges: \begin{itemize} \item[\textbf{C1}] \textbf{Diversity of hateful expression.} Hate can be conveyed explicitly or implicitly, encompassing varied rhetorical strategies and affective tones, such as vilification or mockery; \item[\textbf{C2}] \textbf{Dependence on sociocultural knowledge.} Hate speech often reinforces stereotypes about specific groups, requiring background knowledge to distinguish legitimate commentary from distorted or exaggerated attacks; and \item[\textbf{C3}] \textbf{Complexity of meme representation.} Meme text is typically brief and relies on the accompanying image for interpretation, demanding effective fusion of multimodal cues. \end{itemize}
+However, this expression-oriented view introduces three major challenges: \begin{itemize} \item[\textbf{C1}] \textbf{Diversity of hateful expression.} Hate can be conveyed explicitly or implicitly, encompassing varied rhetorical strategies and affective tones, such as vilification or mockery;